Mudrock

 Mudrocks make up 50% of the sedimentary rocks in the geologic record and are easily the most widespread deposits on Earth.
 Fine sediment is the most abundant product of erosion, and these sediments contribute to the overall omnipresence of mudrocks.
 With increased pressure over time, the platey clay minerals may become aligned, with the appearance of parallel layering (fissility).
 This finely bedded material that splits readily into thin layers is called shale, as distinct from mudstone.
-The lack of fissility or layering in mudstone may be due either to the original texture or to the disruption of layering by burrowing organisms in the sediment prior to lithification.
+The lack of fissility or layering in mudstone may be due either to the original texture, such as the presence of non-platy grains which disrupt the fabric during consolidation, or to the disruption of layering by burrowing organisms in the sediment prior to lithification.

 From the beginning of civilization, when pottery and mudbricks were made by hand, to now, mudrocks have been important.
 The first book on mudrocks, Geologie des Argils by Millot, was not published until 1964; however, scientists, engineers, and oil producers have understood the significance of mudrocks since the discovery of the Burgess Shale and the relatedness of mudrocks and oil.
 Literature on this omnipresent rock-type has been increasing in recent years, and technology continues to allow for better analysis.

 Nomenclature

 Mudrocks, by definition, consist of at least fifty percent mud-sized particles.
 Specifically, mud is composed of silt-sized particles that are between 1/16 – 1/256 ((1/16)2) of a millimeter in diameter, and clay-sized particles which are less than 1/256 millimeter.

 Mudrocks contain mostly clay minerals, and quartz and feldspars.
 They can also contain the following particles at less than 63 micrometres: calcite, dolomite, siderite, pyrite, marcasite, heavy minerals, and even organic carbon.

 There are various synonyms for fine-grained siliciclastic rocks containing fifty percent or more of its constituents less than 1/256 of a millimeter.
 Mudstones, shales, lutites, and argillites are common qualifiers, or umbrella terms; however, the term mudrock has increasingly become the terminology of choice by sedimentary geologists and authors.

-The term "mudrock" allows for further subdivisions of siltstone, claystone, mudstone, and shale.
+The term "mudrock" allows for further subdivisions of siltstone, claystone, mudstone, argilite and shale.
 For example, a siltstone would be made of more than 50-percent grains that equate to 1/16 - 1/256 of a millimeter.
 "Shale" denotes fissility, which implies an ability to part easily or break parallel to stratification.
 Siltstone, mudstone, and claystone implies lithified, or hardened, detritus without fissility.

 Overall, "mudrocks" may be the most useful qualifying term, because it allows for rocks to be divided by its greatest portion of contributing grains and their respective grain size, whether silt, clay, or mud.